brianz/udacity-sdc-p3/README.md

 ![Hard turn to center after heading off road near big rock](https://github.com/brianz/udacity-sdc-p3/blob/master/hard-right-turn-after-big-rock-apex.gif)

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ## Usage

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing